bartvle/synthacc/README.md

 * Graves R. and Pitarka A. (2016).
 Kinematic Ground-Motion Simulations on Rough Faults Including Effects of 3D Stochastic Velocity Perturbations.
 Bulletin of the Seismological Society of America, 106(5), 2136-2153.
 * Hanks T. and Kanamori H. (1979).
 A Moment Magnitude Scale.
 Journal of Geophysical Research, 84(B5), 2348-2350.
 * Havskov J. and Ottemöller L. (2010).
 Routine Data Processing in Earthquake Seismology.
 Springer.
+* Johnston A. and Schneider J. (1994).
+Seismotectonic interpretations and conclusions from the stable continental region seismicity database, in The Earthquake of Stable Continental Regions.
+Volume 1: Assessment of Large Earthquake Potential.
+Report to Electric Power Research Institute, TR-102261-V1.
 * Jost M. and Herrmann R. (1989).
 A Student's Guide to and Review of Moment Tensors.
 Seismological Research Letters, 60(2), 37-57.
 * Kikuchi M. and Kanamori H. (1991).
 Inversion of complex body waves - part III.
 Bulletin of the Seismological Society of America, 81(6), 2335-2350.
 * Krischer L., Hutko A., van Driel M., Stähler S., Bahavar M., Trabant C. and Nissen-Meyer T. (2017).
 On-demand custom broadband synthetic seismograms.
 Seismological Research Lettets, 88(4), 1127-1140.
+* Leonard M. (2014).
+Self-Consistent Earthquake Fault-Scaling Relations: Update and Extension to Stable Continental Strike-Slip Faults.
+Bulletin of the Seismological Society of America 104(6), 2953-2965.
 * Liu P. and Archuleta R. (2004).
 A new nonlinear finite fault inversion with three-dimensional Green’s functions: Application to the 1989 Loma Prieta, California, earthquake.
 Journal of Geophysical Research, 109, B02318.1-15.
 * Liu P., Archuleta R. and Hartzell S. (2006).
 Prediction of Broadband Ground-Motion Time Histories: Hybrid Low/High-Frequency Method with Correlated Random Source Parameters.
 Bulletin of the Seismological Society of America, 96(6), 2118-2130.
 * Mai P. and Beroza G. (2002).
 A spatial random field model to characterize complexity in earthquake slip.
 Journal of Geophysical Research, 107, B11, ESE 10 1-21.